 Your RRSP is not only for retirement.
 You can also withdraw funds tax-free to buy a house or go back to school.

 3. Contribute To An RESP

-College tuition keeps rising and a registered and a Registered Education Savings Plan (RESP) is one way to provide your kids with an opportunity to obtain post-secondary education without the debt.
+College tuition keeps rising, and a Registered Education Savings Plan (RESP) is one way to provide your kids with an opportunity to obtain post-secondary education without debt.